First-year and transfer students may enter the Honors Program. A minor is also available.

 This is the time to hone skills that will benefit you in whatever career you pursue.

 You'll also attend seminars that offer direct experience in service learning and in the arts.
-Take courses with other honors students as part of an "honors freshman foundation year," which includes courses that focus on developing skills in critical thinking.
+Take courses with other honors students which includes courses that focus on developing skills in critical thinking.

-As sophomores and juniors, you'll take an average of one honors course per semester, and then complete your honors work with a two semester honors thesis in an area of your choosing.
+As sophomores and juniors, you'll take an average of one honors course per semester, and then complete your honors work with a two semester honors thesis/project in an area of your choosing.

 Honors projects can take many forms, including films and art installations as well as more traditional research theses.
 Recent projects have focused on a wide range of topics including the productions of short films, screenplays, television programs, fiction and game art portfolios, as well as the study of artificial intelligence technologies for people with disabilities, sustainable building design, renaissance literature, allied bombings in World War II, and teaching methods and policies.